hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 **Spectral Normalisation (SN)**, on the other hand, makes use of an induced matrix norm to normalise the entire weight matrix ([Miyato et al., 2018](#miyato18spectralnorm)).
 Concretely, the weights are scaled by the reciprocal of an approximation of the largest singular value of the weight matrix.

-Whereas WN, NP and SN still involve the computation of some weight norm, it is also possible to obtain normalisation without the computational overhead.
+Whereas WN, NP and SN still involve the computation of some weight norm, it is also possible to obtain normalisation without any computational overhead.
 By creating a forward pass that induces attracting fixed points in mean and variance, **Self-Normalising Networks (SNNs)** ([Klambauer et al., 2017](#klambauer17selfnorm)) are able to effectively normalise the signal.
 To achieve these fixed points, it suffices to carefully scale the ELU activation function ([Clevert et al., 2016](#clevert16elu)) and the initial variance of the weights.
 Additionally, [Klambauer et al. (2017)](#klambauer17selfnorm) provide a way to tweak dropout so that it does not interfere with the normalisation.
 Maybe it is useful to point out that SNNs do not consist of explicit normalisation operations.
-In this sense, an SNN could already be seen as some form of _normaliser-free_ network.
+In this sense, an SNN could already be seen as an example of _normaliser-free_ networks.

 ## Skip Connections